groonga/groonga/doc/source/reference/commands/select.rst

 ``match_columns``
 """""""""""""""""

-It specifies the default target column for fulltext search by ``query`` parameter value.
+Specifies the default target column for fulltext search by ``query`` parameter value.
 A target column for fulltext search can be specified in ``query`` parameter.
 The difference between ``match_columns`` and ``query`` is whether weight is supported or